Zolmeister/Zolmeister.github.io/_posts/2013-09-26-retinus-naive-bayes-machine-learning.md

 Anyways, lets begin with an introduction to Naive Bayes classification and go over basically how it works.
 I recommend you read other sources as well (and watch [this video](https://www.youtube.com/watch?v=8yvBqhm92xA)), but I will try to explain it from a high-level programmer perspective.

 Naive Bayes works by assuming that all 'features' are independent (that's the Naive part).
 A 'feature' is an input.
-For example, lets say I have a ~~cat~~ dog with brown fur and floppy ears.
+For example, lets say I have a <del>cat</del> dog with brown fur and floppy ears.
 Well then I may have two features I can use to compare him to other dogs - fur color (1) and ear floppiness (2).
 I can measure how floppy his ears are (and get a float/int) or I can measure if his ears are floppy (and get a boolean) (same for fur).
 However, we have to assume that these are independent.
 The fact that the dog is brown does not affect if his ears will be floppy (remember, Naive).
 It may be that in fact the features really are related (brown dogs have floppy ears) however, we ignore this fact in order to make computation reasonable (it's a CPU intensive computation).

 Now, lets see how we can extract 'features' from text.
 Lets take the following string: `The dog sat down and the dog was happy.` Alright, we can now break down the string into individual words (each word is a feature) (this is where you tokenize words, and can do thing like remove punctuation and add word combinations).

 ```js
 {
   'the': 2,